jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 11 items related to Paul Conrad and winning the Pulitzer prize in 1984 are lost.
 Those items have been marked "Needs QA" in DLCS and moved to latimes_cannot_migrate.txt file.
 The negatives will need to be rescanned if we want to put them online through the Samvera interface.

+* Detailed Notes about Different Phases of Work *

+*October - November 2021*
+First main activity when coming back to this collection was to finish ingesting the most recent CSVs to californica-stage since Lisa was unable to do that in May 2021 due to competing work taking place at the same time of stage for another collection.

+Accomplishing this "behind the scenes" work served the purpose of catching the LA Times collection back up to our standard workflow, which is ingest CSVs into stage and when verified that that process has worked correctly, ingest into production.
+With this process, we also have the same data on stage and prod, which makes troubleshooting or reviewing things easier.
+Since May 2021, stage has lagged behind production.
+The first major ingest of this collection was performed between December 2019 and April 2020.
+In February 2021, we began the process of re-ingesting the collection into Californica-Stage and Ursus-Stage to correct the collection name and to correct erroneous values in the date.normalized field.
+We later discovered 3 additional corrections to make: repository name, license, and festerizing.
+As of May 2021, that process is still ongoing.
+In late May 2021, Lisa stopped working on LA Times re-ingest because she was waiting for californica-stage to be available for large jobs (it had been slowed down / unusable due to work to delete page images for Armenian manuscripts from the repo).
+She picked up re-ingest again in October 2021.

+After many months away from the LA Times migration work, Lisa is re-orienting herself to where she left off in May 2021 and trying to finish up all the remaining work.
+This has included upating her local copies of festerize script and extensive troubleshooting to resolve problems with installing an updated script and dealing with a small file that was returning 0K "successful" file instead of a CSV with data.

+Also had to research why I had left an uncommitted change in latimes3.csv on my laptop from July 2021.
+Looks like I had found an item that had been erroneously marked as "completed" in my CSV, but was not an image that should ever be published.
+It was just a scratch image (can't remember if it was just a notes page or a bad image or something like that).
+There was a ticket asking the Apps team to help me with deleting it.

+11/12/21 - (Lisa) Updated my local version of festerize to Festerize v0.4.2, but that did not fix the problem with latimes2_supplement.csv.
+Instead I used the Web form to re-festerize it.
+I am now ingesting it into californica-stage, and I'm surprised to see it's going very very very slowly.

+2021-10-22 - was trying to get back into working on this collection, and I started by looking at my notes about csv statuses.
+I saw that latimes2.csv was marked as "needing refesterizing" so I started there.
+Had trouble running festerize and am troubleshooting with Mark.

+* Problems Solved *

+October - November 2021 - Udated version of festerize; debugging "small csv file results in 0k output from festerize" - a few weeks of troubleshooting with Mark and Kevin.

+October - November 2021 - Fester no longer can handle the same CSV files that worked in the past (3,000 rows of LA Times made the process timeout.)
+In order to work on the collection I had to break the CSVs into much smaller files.

+May 2021 - APPS-835 (work to delete page image files in Californica stage for Armenian manuscripts) was perceived as a process that meant we could not do any ingesting into stage.
+Geno and Lisa eventually went back to loading CSVs into stage, but Lisa by that time had stepped away from LA Times and it took a long time to get back to the interrupted work.

+2021-10-22 - not sure if APPS-835 is still a blocker to working on stage; i think not.
+APPS-835 is actually still in progress (fwiw).

+2021-05-21 - still waiting on APPS-835 ticket (delete child items on californica stage for pages ingested pre-fester workflow). cannot ingest on stage until after that work is completed.
+Dawn is testing the work done by Andy on APPS-835 with a new ingest of Armenian manuscripts on californica-stage.